ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_container.rst

 So without further ado, let’s dive in!

 Firstly, Dictionaries are an incredibly powerful and useful data type in Python.
-They enable a clean, readable and efficient-access (via hashing) storage of arbitrarily hierarchical data.
+They enable a clean, readable, and efficient-access (via hashing) storage of arbitrarily hierarchical data.

 The :class:`ivy.Container` class can be seen as a souped-up Dict, with many useful features built on top.
 It’s the backbone of most high level operations in Ivy.